Class Volunteer Handbook

 Class Communications

-Class communications are sent exclusively through the WCAA-hosted website platform and its email messaging system, which is tied to the College database and stays up-to-date with any address changes.
-At least one person on your board should be fluent in this platform.
+Class e-communications are sent exclusively through the WCAA’s communication platform (i.e., your class’s website system), which is tied to the College database and stays up-to-date with any address changes.

-Complete administrative website training is available online, including instructional videos, a written manuals, and a robust FAQ.
+Complete administrative website training is available online, including instructional videos, a written manual, and a robust FAQ.

 -